savonet/book/language.md

 ### Integers and floats

-The integers, such as `3`, are of type `int`.
+The integers\index{integer}, such as `3`, are of type `int`.
 Depending on the architecture (32 or 64 bits) they are stored on 31 or 63 bits.
 The minimal (resp. maximal) representable integer can be obtained with the function `min_int` (resp. `max_int`); typically, on a 64 bits architecture, they range from -4611686018427387904 to 4611686018427387903.

-The floats, such as `2.45`, are of type `float`, and are in double precision (stored on 64 bits).
+The floats\index{float}, such as `2.45`, are of type `float`, and are in double precision (stored on 64 bits).
 They always have a decimal point in them, so that `3` and `3.` are not the same thing: the former is an integer and the later is a float.
 This is a source of errors for beginners, but is necessary for typing to work well.
 For instance, running a program containing